 Uncommon exotic pets are animals most people think are only found in zoos.
 Animals in this group tend to fetch at least $1000, therefore I consider prices below this figure to be 'inexpensive'.

 Conventional Exotic Pets Under $50

 Unfortunately, many of these animals are impulse buys.
 Their very low price tag is a big part of the reason why.
 Cheap as some of these animals may be, almost all of them will require at least $100 worth of supplies if they are cared for adequately.
-Should care be lacking, or if you have bad luck, the animal can become ill and that's when the real expenses can pile in unexpectedly.
+Should care be lacking, or if you have bad luck, the animal can become ill, and that's when the real expenses can pile in unexpectedly.
 Vet bills often start at around $50 for the appointment alone, but can easily soar into the thousands.
-It is unethical to not provide vet care for an animal you took responsibility for just because it was low cost.
+It is unethical to not provide vet care for an animal you took responsibility for just because its initial cost was low.